 - Membership and Revenue, led by the Vice-Chairman

-- Policy, and Government liaison, led by the Policy Chairman
+- Policy and Government Relations, led by the Vice-Chairman

-- Honours & Awards, led by the immediate Past-Chairman, and incorporating an external Honours & Awards Committee, and the Fellows Committee.
+- Honours & Awards, led by the Immediate Past-Chairman incorporating an external Honours & Awards Committee, and the Fellows Committee

 - HR and National Office liaison, led by the Chairman.